 The Secretary maintains the PSNA records, committee lists and chair, and minutes and agendas of all meetings; takes roll, determines voting eligibility and if Quorum is present.

-The Treasurer maintains the financial records, prepares the financial reports and keeps the Executive Board, General Board, and PSNA apprised of PSNA’s finances.
+The Treasurer maintains the financial records, prepares the financial reports and keeps the Executive Board, General Board, and PSNA apprised of PSNA finances.

 The Quadrant Reps will act as collection sites for any neighborhood survey/poll.
 Will organize communications in their Quadrant.
 They are voting members of the Board.

-The term of office for elected officers shall be one year.
+The term of office for board members shall be one year.
 Term shall begin and end January 1.
-In the event that there is a vacancy of an office, an officer or quadrant representative may be appointed by the board until the term of office is complete.
+See ARTICLE XIX, EXECUTIVE OR GENERAL BOARD REPLACEMENT in the event that there is a vacancy of a board member.

 Section 1: Elections